 Tom Hassett, drums

 Bruno Pelletier-Bacquaert was born in Paris, France in 1960.
-He says, “I grew up in a musical family and was encouraged at an early age to develop a talent as a composer and instrumentalist.
-Note: it has been said that my dad had played with gypsy guitarist Django Reinhardt.
-That is true.
-However, it should be mentioned that they only played pool together…”
+He says, “I grew up in a musical family and was encouraged at an early age to develop a talent as a composer and instrumentalist.”

-Since 1987, he’s been in San Francisco, where he’s built a career as a jazz musician.
-Along the way, he’s played with a who’s who of wonderful musicians — Buddy Collette, Sonny Simmons, Norah Jones, Bruce Dunlap, Trevor Dunn (“Mr. Bungle”, “Fantomas”, John Zorn), Reid Anderson (“The Bad Plus”), Jenny Scheinman, Ben Monder, Steve Cardenas, Kenny Wollesen (Bill Frisell), Phillip Greenlief, Flip Nuñez, J. Granelli, Adam Levy (Tracy Chapman, Joey Baron, Norah Jones), percussionist Mingo Lewis (from “Santana”), African World Beat group “Zekele Sounds”, and the”Broun Fellinis”.
+Since 1987, Bruno has been in San Francisco, where he’s built a career as a jazz musician.
+Along the way, he’s played with a who’s who of wonderful musicians — Buddy Collette, Sonny Simmons, Norah Jones, Bruce Dunlap, Trevor Dunn (Mr. Bungle, Fantomas, John Zorn), Reid Anderson (The Bad Plus), Jenny Scheinman, Ben Monder, Steve Cardenas, Kenny Wollesen (Bill Frisell), Phillip Greenlief, Flip Nuñez, Jerry Granelli, Adam Levy (Tracy Chapman, Joey Baron, Norah Jones), percussionist Mingo Lewis (from Santana), African World Beat group Zekele Sounds and the Broun Fellinis.